- Is previous hiking experience required to go on a trek?

 We have been serving in this field for over a decade and are trustable and government registered trekking agency.

-We accept Visa card and Master Card for payment.
+Yes, we do.
+We accept all major credit card and debit cards including PayPal.
 If you are paying in person in Nepal, we request that you pay in cash or Travelers cheques as the bank charges for credit cards are quite high.

-To know about our former clients' referral, please mouse over www.trailblazertrekking.com/testimonials.html, and you may also watch video testimonial placed at our site www.trailblazertrekking.com/video.html.
+To know about our former clients' referral, please visit our Testimonials, and you may also find on TripAdvisor.
+Also, please watch video testimonial placed at our site www.trailblazertrekking.com/video.html.

 The normal weight limit is 20 k.g.
 While the helicopter shuttle system is operating the limit to Lukla is 15 kg.